-It is a statutory requirement under Regulation 9 of The Planning (Local Development Plan) Regulations (Northern Ireland) 2015, that the Council consults a number of consultation bodies.
+- 3.9 It is a statutory requirement under Regulation 9 of The Planning (Local Development Plan) Regulations (Northern Ireland) 2015, that the Council consults a number of consultation bodies.
 The Council issued correspondence by email to all Statutory Consultees, as well as identified non-statutory bodies, including:

 - Northern Ireland Government Departments

 - Adjoining Councils

 - Water or Sewerage Undertakers

 - The Northern Ireland Housing Executive

 - The Civil Aviation Authority

 - Electronic Communications Code operators

 - Electricity operators

 - Gas operators

 - Londonderry Port and Harbour Commissioners

 - Invest NI

 - Translink

 - City of Derry Airport

 - Belfast International Airport

-Loughs Agency
+- Loughs Agency

-3.10 Section 75
+Section 75

-Section 75 of the Northern Ireland Act 1998 requires a public authority, in carrying out its functions relating to Northern Ireland, to have due regard to the need to promote equality of opportunity between:
+3.10 Section 75 of the Northern Ireland Act 1998, Equality of Opportunity places a statutory requirement on each public authority to:

+Carry out their functions with due regard to the need to promote equality of opportunity:
-• Persons of different religious belief, political opinion, racial group, age, marital status or sexual orientation;

-• Men and women generally;

-• Persons with a disability and persons without; and

-• Persons with dependants and persons without.
+- between persons of different religious belief, political opinion, racial group, age, marital status or sexual orientation; - between men and women generally; - between persons with a disability and persons without; and - between persons with dependants and persons without.